 5. Wrap Your Furniture

 When carrying sharp tables, chairs, dressers and other objects up the stairs, you’re bound to hit a wall or two.
-Keep your furniture (and the building’s walls) safe from harm by wrapping the pieces in blankets or bubble wrap.
+Keep your furniture (and the building’s walls) safe from harm by wrapping the pieces in blankets, bubble wrap, or another soft fabric.

 6. Think Before You Move